baranov1ch/node-sdch/README.md

 Only `domain`, `url` and `data` are required, others are optional.
 The constructor will throw if required args are missing or any arg has wrong type.

-Sometimes you need to parse it from some source.
+Sometimes you need to parse the dictionary from some source.
 For instance, client will parse the dictionary from the server response.
 Or if you want to serve dictionaries as a static resources using nginx, you will have to prepare the files in advance (prepend SDCH headers before data).
 Then you may create `options` from that data using `createDictionaryOptions(dictionaryURL, data)`.
 `dictionaryURL` is the url where the dictionary is served.
 For the client it